Home / Your Water / Education / Teacher/Classroom

 Engage your students in a variety of ways:

-• The Water Cycle: Students will gain a basic understanding of how the Water Cycle works and the states of water.
+Students will gain a basic understanding of how the water cycle works and the states of water.
+They’ll take a journey as a water droplet moving through the water cycle without leaving the classroom. - Weathering and Erosion

-• Weathering and Erosion: Students will learn that weathering is the breakdown or change in rock and erosion occurs when soil and rock particles are worn away and moved by gravity, wind, water, or ice.
-They’ll also discover that weathering and erosion affect Louisville’s water source, the Ohio River.
+Students will learn that weathering is the breakdown or change in rock and erosion occurs when soil and rock particles are worn away and moved by gravity, wind, water, or ice.
+They’ll also discover that weathering and erosion affect Louisville’s water source, the Ohio River. - Filtration

 Book a virtual program or classroom visit.
 We look forward to sharing the story behind every glass of drinking water!